120148/AP-CO/README.md

 <h>This is a title</h>

 # Max
-<b>What is the cause of plane crashes as time changes?</b>
+1.<b>What is the cause of plane crashes as time changes?</b>

-<b>How has plane types affect the plane crash rate?</b>
+2.<b>How has plane types affect the plane crash rate?</b>

-<b>How has carrying rate of people affect the crash rate as time progress?</b>
+3.<b>How has carrying rate of people affect the crash rate as time progress?</b>

-<b>What types of planes result in higher crash rates as their carrying capacity changes?</b>
+4.<b>What types of planes result in higher crash rates as their carrying capacity changes?</b>

-<b>How has air space and wars affect the plane crash rate as oppose to peace time crash rates??</b>
+5.<b>How has air space and wars affect the plane crash rate as oppose to peace time crash rates??</b>

-:camel
 # Adrian